Centaur Film Company: William Horsley Film Laboratory

-In 1916 William Horsley withdrew from the Universal company and set up the William Horsley Film Laboratory, later known as Hollywood Film Laboratory, later known as Hollywood Film Enterprises, Inc., devoted exclusively to the developing and printing of 35 mm. films, later known as Hollywood Digital Laboratory.
+In 1916 William Horsley withdrew from the Universal company and set up the William Horsley Film Laboratory, later known as Hollywood Film Laboratory, later known as Hollywood Film Enterprises, Inc., devoted exclusively to the developing and printing of 35mm films, later known as Hollywood Digital Laboratory.

-From the 1930s to the 1960s, Hollywood Film Enterprises diversified its activities into the 16mm and 8mm "home movie" area.
-During those years, they were the exclusive distributor of Walt Disney's cartoons in 8mm and 16mm for home movie and "toy" projectors.
-HFE also at various times offered Walter Lantz and Hugh Harman-Rudolf Ising cartoons as well; along with home movie reels of Laurel and Hardy, Gene Autry, Roy Rogers, various Hal Roach and Al Christie comedies, and a Tarzan series edited from a silent era serial.
+From the 1930s to the 1960s, Hollywood Film Enterprises (under the name “Cine Art Films”) diversified its activities into the 16mm and 8mm "home movie" market.
+During those years, they were the exclusive distributor of Walt Disney's Silly Symphony & Mickey Mouse cartoons in 8mm and 16mm for home movie and "toy" projectors.
+HFE also at various times offered Walter Lantz and Hugh Harman-Rudolf Ising cartoons as well; along with home movie reels of Laurel and Hardy, Gene Autry, Roy Rogers, Charlie Chaplin, and various Hal Roach and Al Christie comedies, and a Tarzan series edited from a silent era serial.
 They left the home movie business in the 1960s when Disney withdrew their license and started their own home movie division.
 The company was later known as Hollywood Film and Video, Inc.